HBO’s true crime documentary, I’ll Be Gone in the Dark, is coming to NOW TV.

-The six part series, which kicked off on June 28th, follows one ordinary woman’s quest to identify one of the most horrific serial rapists in decades, The Golden State Killer.
+The six part series, which first aired on HBO on June 28th, follows one ordinary woman’s quest to identify one of the most horrific serial rapists in decades, The Golden State Killer.

 From 1974 to 1986 The Golden State Killer, also known as the East Area Rapist and the Visalia Ransacker, was responsible for a shocking amount of crimes throughout the state of California.
 He committed at least 13 murders and over 50 rapes.

 However, it wasn’t actually a detective who ultimately brought him to justice, but rather Michelle McNamara, an author who broke his case in her book.

 Here’s everything you need to know about the haunting story, and how you can watch it on Now.

 When is I’ll Be Gone in the Dark released?

 The series, which is directed by Liz Garbus, will air on Sky Crime and NOW TV on August 30th.

 NOW TV members will need an entertainment pass, costing £9.99 to watch the documentary.
 The pass will be valid for a month and gives access to multiple entertainment, comedy and true-crime box sets.

 I’ll Be Gone in the Dark first premiered on HBO on Sunday, June 28th and wrapped on the network on August 2nd.

 What is I’ll Be Gone in the Dark about?